sagedrake/piazza-dark-mode/README.md

 ## Features
-The extension currently includes dark styling of all relevant elements in the Q&A page.
+The extension currently includes dark styling of all relevant elements in the Q&A, settings, and statistics pages.
 The background is different shades of dark grey, and the text is off-white or light grey.

 There's currently no popup window and Piazza will have a dark colour scheme as long as the extension is added to Chrome